syncfusion-content/windowsforms-docs/WindowsForms/PDFViewer/Working-with-PDF-Viewer.md

 IsMatchFound = pdfViewerControl1.FindText("targetText", textSearch)

 {%endhighlight%}
+{% endtabs %}

-## Annotation
+## Annotations

-Essential PDF Viewer provides support for URI annotations in the PDF document, which enables the URI available in the PDF document to be opened in the browser just by clicking it.
-This also supports a few events which are listed in the previous table.
+Essential PdfViewerControl provides support for URI annotations in the PDF document, which enables the URI available in the PDF document to be opened in the browser just by clicking it.
+This also supports a few events which are listed in the events table.